MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-pen-firmware.md

 # Update pen firmware on Surface Hub 2S

+You can update pen firmware on Surface Hub 2S from Windows Update or by downloading the firmware update to a separate PC.

-## Updating firmware using Windows Update
+## Update firmware using Windows Update

-Pen firmware can be updated automatically during the standard Windows Update process provided the pen is already paired to Surface Hub 2S.
-Pressing the eraser (top button) will trigger the downloaded firmware to be applied to the pen.
+If the pen is already paired via Bluetooth to Surface Hub 2S, the pen firmware will update during the standard Windows Update process.
+When the package is downloaded from Windows Update, press the eraser (top button) to apply the update to the pen.
 It may take up to two hours to complete.

 ## Update firmware using a separate PC

-You can also update the firmware on Surface Hub 2 Pen from a separate PC running Windows 10. this method enables you to verify the pen firmware has successfully updated to the latest version.
+You can also update the firmware on Surface Hub 2 Pen from a separate PC running Windows 10.
+This method enables you to verify the pen firmware has successfully updated to the latest version.

 1. Pair the Surface Hub 2 pen to your Bluetooth-capable PC.